co-cddo/docker-exercises/03-simple-webserver/README.md

 You don't.
 If we use the `-P` option with `docker run` it will publish all of the ports exposed in the Dockerfile, but to random ports on the host.
 It's mostly useful as a statement of intent.

-We'll see some examples with `docker compose` where it's important.

 ### Access the server via Docker's network (Linux)

 The publish command solves our problem by forwarding a port.
 This tells us we must be dealing with a network.